KazanExpress/frontend-vuex-version-plugin/README.md

 # @kazanexpress/vuex-version-plugin

-> Simple Vuex plugin to maintain actual version of the store
+> Simple Vuex plugin to maintain actual version of the store.
+It clears localStorage if versions are not equal.

 ## Installation